gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Cloudflare provides a secure connection called a "tunnel" between your Pi and the internet.
 Within a tunnel will be different public hostnames for different services, like `node-red.gristleking.dev` for Node-RED and `grafana.gristleking.dev` for Grafana.
 We'll use those to connect our Pi to the internet in a secure way.

 Think of a tunnel like a big PVC pipe that connects your Pi to the internet.
-Within that pipe are lots of little plastic straws that carry separate types of information to different places.
-Each straw is a public hostname in the tunnel, and within those straws you'll split it out further into different Applications that manage the data from different types of sensors.
+Within that pipe are lots of individual pipes that carry separate types of information to different places.
+Each individualpipe is a public hostname in the tunnel, and within those pipes you'll split it out even further into different Applications that manage the data from different types of sensors.

-For this tutorial, we're going to set up two public hostnames, one for Node-RED and one for Grafana.

 ### A. Set Up Zero Trust